Peter J. Taylor, President

 Active in the community, Mr. Taylor was recently appointed by Governor Jerry Brown to the Board of Trustees of the California State University system.
 He also serves on the boards of Edison International and Pacific Life.
 He previously served as president of the UCLA Alumni Association Board of Directors, the alumni representative on the UC Board of Regents, and a board member of the J. Paul Getty Trust.

 In 2004, Mr. Taylor was appointed to the California Performance Review Commission by Governor Arnold Schwarzenegger.
 The CPR was a process designed to study the operations of state government and make restructuring recommendations.
 From 2000–2002, Mr. Taylor served on the board of the California Student Aid Commission, as an appointee of Governor Gray Davis.

 Mr. Taylor is an accomplished speaker and author, with a particular focus on the role of career and technical education (CTE) in closing the skills gap—a central challenge facing our nation's economy—and the need for a collective effort among stakeholders to break down the stigma that holds CTE and its students back.
-His perspective has been published by The Washington Post, CNN, The Wall Street Journal, The Hill, the Dallas Morning News, the Detroit News and InsideSources.
+His perspective has been published by The Washington Post, CNN, The Hill, the Dallas Morning News, the Detroit News and InsideSources.